ibexa/documentation-developer/docs/guide/content_rendering/layout/add_login_form.md

-# Add user login form
+# Create login form

-You can add a login form for your users.
+You can create a login form for your users.
 Follow the instruction below to create a template with login form.
 If you want to configure more options for example, password expiration, see [other user management templates](../../user_management/user_management.md#other-user-management-templates).

 First, make sure you have configured [login methods](../../user_management/user_management.md#login-methods).